AngelinaNSS/AngelinaNSS/README.md

 Putting the use of AI technology in the food industry holds great potential to enhance food safety.
 Methods like "Predictive Analytics" to analyze historical data on food safety incidents, supply chain information, and environmental factors to predict potential risks.
 This enables proactive measures to be taken to prevent contamination or other safety issues.
-As well as "Computer Vision for Quality Control," or "Robotic Inspection."
+As well as "Robotic Inspection."
 AI-powered computer vision systems can inspect and identify potential contaminants, defects, or abnormalities in food products during the production process.
 AI-driven robotic systems can be used for precise and automated inspection of food products.
 These robots would be programmed to perform tasks such as cleaning, sorting, and quality assessment, The use of this technology can significantly reduce the risk of human errors.